AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

 If you are seeking higher accuracy from existing models, you can use PaddleX's custom development capabilities to develop better  text recognition models.
 Before using PaddleX to develop text recognition models, please ensure that you have installed the relevant model training plugins for OCR in PaddleX.
 The installation process can be found in the custom development section of the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, it is necessary to prepare the corresponding dataset for each task module.
-PaddleX provides a data validation function for each module, and **only data that passes the validation can be used for model training**.
+PaddleX provides a data validation function for each module, and <b>only data that passes the validation can be used for model training</b>.
 Additionally, PaddleX offers Demo datasets for each module, allowing you to complete subsequent development based on the officially provided Demo data.
 If you wish to use a private dataset for subsequent model training, you can refer to the [PaddleX Text Detection/Text Recognition Task Module Data Annotation Tutorial](../../../data_annotations/ocr_modules/text_detection_recognition.en.md).

 #### 4.1.1 Download Demo Data
 You can use the following commands to download the Demo dataset to a specified folder: